 Email Template to Complain to Adobe

-Subject: Formal Complaint: Unresolved Billing Issue on Account [[Your Adobe ID]]
+Subject: Formal Complaint Regarding Billing Error on Account [[Your Adobe ID]]

 To Whom It May Concern,

-If I do not receive a satisfactory response by [[Date 5 days from now]], my next step will be to file a chargeback with my credit card company and submit a formal complaint to the Better Business Bureau.
+If I do not receive a satisfactory response by then, my next step will be to file a formal complaint with the Better Business Bureau and initiate a chargeback with my credit card provider.

 Thank you for your prompt attention to this matter.